wmo-raf/CAP-Issue-Tracker/README.md

 ## Code of Conduct

 We aim to foster a positive and respectful community.
-By participating in this repository, you agree to abide by our [Code of Conduct](link-to-code-of-conduct).
+By participating in this repository, you agree to abide by our [Code of Conduct](./CODE_OF_CONDUCT.md).

-## Contact Us

-If you have any questions or need further assistance, feel free to contact us at [support@example.com](mailto:support@example.com) or join our [community forum](link-to-community-forum).

 ---